jacksondooley/DeFi-TVL-Bubble-Race/README.md

 7. Nav Links - Github, LinkedIn, Portfolio Website
 8. Chain Selector (bonus)

-## Technologies, Libraries, APIs
-* D3.js used to render the bar chart
-* DeFiLlama APIs to get historical data
-* Python used to pull from APIs and save data to json

 ## Implementation Timeline
 * Friday: Setup project and get APIs working.